awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/cleanup.md

 {{% /notice %}}

 {{% notice tip %}}
-Before you clean up the resources and complete the workshop, you may want to review the complete some of the optional exercises in previous section of this workshop!
+Before you clean up the resources and complete the workshop, you may want to review the complete some optional exercises in the previous section of this workshop!
 {{% /notice %}}

 We need to scale down the number of tasks in the ECS service before deleting it.

-Run below commands to delete the ECS Service *fargate-service-split* if you have completed the optional Fargate section
+Run below commands to delete the ECS service *fargate-service-split* if you have completed the optional Fargate section.

 ```bash
 aws ecs update-service --cluster EcsSpotWorkshop  \